Middle Korean: Script and phonology

 Early Hangul texts distinguish three pitch contours on each syllable: low (unmarked), high (marked with one dot) and rising (marked with two dots).
 The rising tone may have been longer in duration, and is believed to have arisen from a contraction of a pair of syllables with low and high tone.
-LMK texts do not show clear distinctions after the first high or rising tone in a word, suggesting that the language had a pitch accent rather than a full tone system.
+LMK texts do not show clear distinctions after the first high or rising tone in a word, suggesting that it was a pitch-accent language rather than having a full tone system.

 Vocabulary

 Although some Chinese words had previously entered Korean, Middle Korean was the period of the massive and systematic influx of Sino-Korean vocabulary.

 As a result, over half the modern Korean lexicon consists of Sino-Korean words, though they account for only about a tenth of basic vocabulary.

 Classical Chinese was the language of government and scholarship in Korea from the 7th century until the Gabo Reforms of the 1890s.

 After King Gwangjong established the gwageo civil service examinations on the Chinese model in 958, familiarity with written Chinese and the Chinese classics spread through the ruling classes.

 Korean literati read Chinese texts using a standardized Korean pronunciation, originally based on Middle Chinese.

 They used Chinese rhyme dictionaries, which specified the pronunciations of Chinese characters relative to other characters, and could thus be used to systematically construct a Sino-Korean reading for any word encountered in a Chinese text.

 This system became so entrenched that 15th-century efforts to reform it to more closely match the Chinese pronunciation of the time were abandoned.

 The prestige of Chinese was further enhanced by the adoption of Confucianism as the state ideology of Joseon, and Chinese literary forms flooded into the language at all levels of society.

 Some of these denoted items of imported culture, but it was also common to introduce Sino-Korean words that directly competed with native vocabulary.

 Many Korean words known from Middle Korean texts have since been lost in favour of their Sino-Korean counterparts, including the following.